 PhD Student in the field of processing SLR data to GNSS satellites

 in combination with GNSS microwave-based solutions

-The next Bernese training course is scheduled for January 2015.
+The next, second Bernese training course of this year is scheduled for August 2015.

 Please follow this link for more details.